Disclaimer: The below is solely intended for informational purposes and in no way constitutes legal advice or specific recommendations.

 Because jail records are easily accessible, anyone with knowledge of your first and last name may be able to access them, depending on the county that maintains such information.
 These records may also appear in background checks and criminal history reports conducted on you.
 Because they may be so easily accessible, those who search your name in these databases may be able to uncover details about your past.
 And if you have been to jail, you may have to face some uncomfortable questions.

-Jail records may inform you about a person's past, and the information provided by these reports may provide data that could help you choose the most appropriate course of action regarding that individual in the short term.
+Jail records may inform you about a person’s past, and the information provided by these reports may provide data that could help you choose the most appropriate course of action regarding that individual in the short term.
 If you are searching for a lost friend, family member, or acquaintance, you may find that what you uncover may help you piece together certain puzzle pieces of their past.
 If you are checking up on someone you have recently come into contact with, you may be inclined to decide to what degree you are comfortable interacting with them in the future.
 Bear in mind, however, that none of these details should ever be considered in a vacuum; there is always the risk of search results ascribed to similarly named individuals, data glitches and false positives, just as everyone has a story, the full details of which you likely lack, such that course of conduct conclusions are quite possibly premature.
-These are just a few examples of how some use jail records in a people search, but, as always, the information you discover may simply lead to more questions — in which case, you may want to perform a greater, broader or more thorough search, such as a more comprehensive background check or a larger criminal history search that might include felony convictions and other details.
+These are just a few examples of how some use jail records in a people search, but, as always, the information you discover may simply lead to more questions.